 Later in the curriculum you will be teaching spelling with consonant teams and compound words.
 You will end All About Spelling Level 1 with teaching spelling with open syllables.
 When I was learning to spell in school somethings that helped me was we had a paper with our spelling words and it had a list of choices on how we got to do the homework.
 The one that helped me the most in rememorizing how to spell the words since I have dyslexia is reproducing each word 20 times whether it be writing them or typing them out.
 I do with for my daughter but 20 times can be a lot I remember it being a bit much when I had to do them so I let her do the 5-10 times depending on how well she is doing with the current concept being taught.
 I also do a spelling test even though the curriculum does not say, too.

 This is a curriculum that I highly recommend to everyone.
 It is a great way to teach spelling and it really works.
 We tried Spelling-U-See and I felt it be a lot of busy work instead of actually teaching how to spell anything.
 We do have Big Letter Bananagrams and I also let our daughter spell the words with that even if we are doing a test because it makes it more fun that way.
-We got All About Spelling with our curriculum kit from Timberdoodle.
-They are a great source for homeschool curriculum and even with extra help on a subject in public school.
 If you have use All About Spelling before what did you think?
 What do you use for spelling if you do not use this curriculum?
 Let us know in the comment section below.